zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-3.md

 * Discuss the Role JSON DSL
 * Explain how merge order affects the precedence hierarchy

 During this webinar we will use the [Chef Training Lab][chef-lab] to launch a virtual machine that will be managed by Chef.
-You may [launch your lab environment][chef-lab] shortly before the webinar begins or as part of the webinar.

 ### Pre-work